angular/angular/guides/creating-a-custom-form-field-control.md

 This property is used to indicate whether the label should be in the floating position.
 We'll use the same logic as `matInput` and float the placeholder when the input is focused or non-empty.
-Since the placeholder will be overlapping our control when when it's not floating, we should hide the `–` characters when it's not floating.
+Since the placeholder will be overlapping our control when it's not floating, we should hide the `–` characters when it's not floating.

 ```ts